katiez07/HarpPedals/README.md

 Emerging Scholars research project

-next steps:

-2. also check that it matches the key sig

-Known Bugs:
+Possible Additions:
-1. only does 1 clef at a time
+1. modify so it does both clefs at once (now only does 1 clef at a time)
-1. doesn't space the pedals out, so many accidentals at once in the music might create unplayableness
+2. space the pedals out, so many accidentals at once in the music doesn't create unplayableness
-2. doesn't highlight unplayable stuff in red
+3. highlight unplayable stuff in red
-3. doesn't do enharmonics
+4. do enharmonics